 Use Alongside Sponsored Ads

-Coupon tags are visible in Amazon sponsored ads.
+Coupon tags are visible in Amazon sponsored ads, such as Sponsored Brand Video Ads like shown below.
 For brands with the budget to do so, we recommend running coupons for the same ASINs for which you’re running Amazon advertising.
 The ad increases the product’s visibility, and the coupon tag catches the eye and incents shoppers to click.

 Dollar Off or Percentage Off?